-When you take an online medical admin course like our Certificate In Medical Reception & Terminology, you get lots of useful learning that gives you everything you need to become a medical receptionist, although that’s far from all.
+When you take an online medical admin course like our short course in Medical Reception & Terminology, you get lots of helpful learning that gives you everything you need to become a medical receptionist, although that’s far from all.
 It also gives you in-depth knowledge of how a practice is run, which will give you lots of confidence to take into any interviews you may get.

 Not only that, but short courses like this also give you knowledge of software like the patient management programs that are used in practices across Australia, like Medtech.
 That means you can get skills AND experience to make medical practices notice you without actually having to work there first.
 When all is said and done, though, it’s all about keeping adding to your knowledge and being persistent.

-Do all of the above, and sooner or later, you’ll get that position you have always wanted.
+Do all of the above, and you’ll get the position you have always wanted sooner or later.

 Whether you’re just starting out on your medical admin career or you’re already carrying out the role, the medical administration course options we offer at OCA allow you to get the skills and knowledge you need to achieve all of your professional ambitions.
-What’s more, our video-based training is simulating and easily digestible, allowing it to be taken at your own pace and fit around your current obligations.
+Moreover, our video-based training is stimulating and easily digestible, allowing it to be taken at your own pace and fit your current obligations.